Wild Garlic: Plant profile

 Distribution

-Native to Europe and Asia.
-Introduced in North America.
-Common in Ireland and the British Isles, except further north Scotland and the Channel Islands.
+Native to Europe and Asia, and introduced in North America.
+Commonly found in many areas of the British Isles.
+However, its distribution becomes less prevalent in more northerly regions such as Scotland and the Channel Islands.

 Where to find Wild Garlic